-There are competing tensions in the banking sector which could impact bank balance sheet strength going forward.
-The weakening economic outlook and likely recessions in many regions increase the possibility of a deterioration in the quality of banks' assets, while higher interest rates provide a boost to net income and profitability.
+There are remain competing tensions in the banking sector-which could impact bank balance sheet strength going forward.
+The, on one side from higher interest rates boosting net income and profitability against another of a weakening economic outlook and likely recessions in many regionsthat increase the possibility of a deterioration in the quality of banks' assets, while higher interest rates provide a boost to net income and profitability.